-There are two main things that make my transcription service stand out from other transcription services:
+There are two main things that make my sermon transcription service stand out from other transcription services:

-1. Professional online-ready transcripts.
-When you receive our transcripts, they're ready to be posted online or shared with others immediately.
+1. Professional ready-to-share transcripts.
+When you receive our sermon transcripts, they're ready to be posted online or shared with others immediately.
 You don't have to edit them for grammar, spelling, punctuation, consistency, paragraph breaks, hyperlinks, formatting...
 We do it all.
+Transcription accuracy is our main goal.
 We'll use your template or make a custom template for you.
 We can send you Word and PDF copies.
 If you want, we will download your files from your website, and we can even post your transcripts on your website for you.

 2. Responsiveness.
 Although I don't promise to stay by my phone/computer 24 hours a day, most of the time, when you contact me, I'll get back to you very quickly…usually within a couple of hours.
 My goal is to make you feel like you are the most important client at the top of my list.

-Why You Should Post Transcripts On Your Website
+Why You Should Post SERMON Transcripts On Your Website

-Whenever you post audio or video on your website, you should include transcripts because it will help you reach up to three times more people.
+Whenever you post audio or video on your website, you should include transcripts because it will help you reach up to three times as many people.
 How?
 Think of it this way:

 Most people don't go online to find conferences or podcasts or interviews or webinars; they go online to find answers to their specific questions.